webexpress-framework/WebExpress/docs/view-state-service.md

 Bindings become state-oriented.
 The current binds, which are search, paging, filter, show, hide, disable and darkmode, keep their markup.
 Their default implementations are reframed so that a source event dispatches an intent that updates a store, rather than calling a method on the bound control directly.
 Two additional binds complete the picture.
 A state bind subscribes an element or a control to a store path and reflects it as text, as a value, as visibility or as a class, which is the read direction of a controlled component.
 A model bind provides two-way binding for inputs, where an input event updates a store path and a store change updates the input, which is the controlled input pattern expressed declaratively.

 Actions become intent dispatchers.
-The Actions registry stays, and the imperative actions such as modal, rame, split and ullscreen remain available because they are genuine commands.
+The Actions registry stays, and the imperative actions such as modal, frame, split and fullscreen remain available because they are genuine commands.
 A new dispatch action sends a named intent with a payload to the store of a target control.
 An action may both run an imperative command and dispatch an intent, which lets command-oriented behavior coexist with the unidirectional state flow.
 Intents are registered with an optional reducer and an optional effect, so that a gesture either changes state directly or triggers a service and then changes state with the result.
 The net effect is that data-wx-bind and data-wx-primary-action remain the public surface authored in C#, while underneath both feed the same loop.

 ## 8. C# Side Control of State and Services